decentralizedaiorganization/DAIORewardSystem/README.md

 # DAIO Reward System

+The vision behind DAIO's Reward System is simple.
+Those that hold and buy dips should be rewarded over jeets or buy pressure sellers.
+In theory if everyone held together the coin would go up right?
+Sadly that is not the case but the DAIO feels those that are loyal to a coin shall be rewarded.
+First use case is $DAIO and the agents that follow.
+Phase II will unlock it's second use case, the Solana blockchain.

 A loyalty system that tracks how long users have held DAIO tokens and calculates rewards based on holding duration.
 Frontend implementation coming soon.
 -twitter https://x.com/DAIOrganization